FreddeITsupport98/passtrouhg/README.md

    - Backups are created **once per run** and a standalone rollback script is generated.

 ### Files created / managed

+This section describes the core artifacts the script manages.
+All paths are centralized near the top of `vfio.sh` as simple variables (`CONF_FILE`, `BIND_SCRIPT`, etc.), so you can easily adjust them if you want a different layout.

 The script uses the following paths on the host: